Guide to Different Medical Specialties

 Generally, healthcare professionals are divided into primary care practitioners and specialists.
 Primary care practitioners are more generalised; they see a wide range of patients and refer difficult or specific cases to more specialised doctors.
 Examples of primary care practitioners include General Practitioners (GPs) and Paediatricians.
 A specialist could be a cardiologist or a neurosurgeon.
 In most countries (including the UK and US), specialists earn more money on average.

 If you want to read more about the experience of different specialities from the eyes of the doctor, check out these books every medical student should read.
-Otherwise, read on to delve further into all of the medical career options you might like to consider.
+If you’re looking for academic experience or want to experience what it’s like to study in med school, try attending our Oxford Summer Courses that explore the fields of medicine.
+Otherwise, read on to learn about all of the medical career options you might like to consider.

 Surgery naturally comes with the most physical interaction and hands-on approach of all medical specialities.
 It requires you not only to have good control over your hands but more importantly to be able to think and act quickly and decisively.
 There’s no time to check the textbooks when something unexpected happens in the operating theatre!